meumobi/amplify-app/docs/ANALYTICS.md

 https://github.com/aws-amplify/amplify-js/issues/9131#issuecomment-961324077

-## Sending dat to multiple providers
+## Sending data to multiple providers

 I want to send the events data to Pinpoint and Kinesis You'll have to call Anlaytics.record twice, one for each provider, and that is expected since input format differs between providers.
 Check this [example](https://github.com/aws-amplify/amplify-js/issues/5329#issuecomment-620851312).